LawServer Nav Menu

 (iii) Any offense under chapter 10 of Title 11;

-(v) Intentionally engaging in a pattern of harassing conduct which causes or is likely to cause emotional or psychological harm to the patient or resident, including but not limited to, ridiculing or demeaning a patient or resident, making derogatory remarks to a patient or resident or cursing directed towards a patient or resident, or threatening to inflict physical or emotional harm on a patient or resident.
+(v) Intentionally engaging in a pattern of harassing conduct that causes or is likely to cause emotional or psychological harm to the patient or resident, including but not limited to: ridiculing or demeaning a patient or resident; making derogatory remarks to a patient or resident or cursing directed towards a patient or resident; or threatening to inflict physical or emotional harm on a patient or resident.

 (2) Nothing in this section shall be construed to prohibit the prosecution of any violator of this section under any other chapter.